janlucaberger/yeti-old/proposal/docs/views.md

 ## Index Dashboard

+## Project
+- IE a dashboard for what issues

 ## Issues Listing
 - All issues table showing : key, description, owner, priority, status, created at
 - Sorting